-Enjoy this excerpt from the forthcoming book Tears by Dr. Marc Gafni that will be published with Integral Publishers.
-An earlier version of this has been published in 2008 as part of a longer article.
+Enjoy this excerpt from the new book Tears: Reclaiming Ritual, Integral Religion, and Rosh Hashana by Dr. Marc Gafni that will be published with Integral Publishers.
+An earlier version of this article was published in 2008 as part of a longer article.
+Tears is available on Amazon here.

 Re-Reading Rosh Hashanah